Employer Insights

 Salary Test

 Outside of these duties tests, the employee must also pass the salary level test.
+This involves the employee meeting a minimum salary requirement in order to be exempt from overtime, regardless of the results from the duties tests.

 Overtime Exemption in Oregon for Undue Hardship